-The new audit model builds on and improves ASQA'S previous audit practices.
+The student-centred audit approach builds on and improves ASQA'S previous audit practices.

 Essentially, this approach will see ASQA focus on the practices and behaviours of registered training organisations (RTOs), as well as checking on the compliance of RTOs’ systems and processes.
 The new model also supports more timely and effective regulatory processes.